MCT-TeamProject-CO2/Documentation/Node-Server/API/v1/users/post.md

 # POST users

 Create a new user in the DB.
+The user will be notified of this by mail.

 **URL** : `/api/v1/users/`